 Located inside a forest between the lakes Siercze and Moj, 9 km east of Ketrzyn.
 Kętrzyn itself is at least a one-hour by train from Olsztyn.

-Despite the fact that the Wolf’s Lair sits close to a train track, there are no trains from Kętrzyn to Wolf’s Lair.
+Even though Wolf’s Lair sits close to a train track, there are no trains from Kętrzyn to Wolf’s Lair.
 The rails are disused.

 - Rent a car

 - Book a direct train to Kętrzyn.
-Finally from Kętrzyn you can take a taxi to Wolf's Lair (Around 10 euro).
+Finally, from Kętrzyn you can take a taxi to Wolf's Lair (Around 10 euro).

 - Go to Olsztyn and then to Kętrzyn by train.
 There might be more connections.
 You can also stay for a night in Olsztyn.

 - Take an all-inclusive tour.
 They will pick you up from hotel, see Wolf's Lair and Mamerki and take you back to Warsaw.
 Cost around €310 for one person.

 You can send me a message and I can book a guide for you for a 2 hours professional guide in English.